About

 Recognizing the need for clarity, I proposed a brand restructuring strategy to the CEO in Summer 2023—recommending a branded house approach that would unify the organization under a cohesive visual system.
 Around the same time, our marketing team discovered SPARK's Stoked campaign, which offers pro-bono branding support to nonprofits.
 We applied and were fortunate to be selected.
 Together with Jenna Rogers (Marketing Director) and Dwayne Virgint (CEO), I collaborated closely with SPARK to reimagine Tampa Bay Watch's brand—one that honors its iconic legacy and creates a sense of community among "Tampa Bay locals," human and wildlife residents alike.

 Alongside the rebrand, Jenna and I initiated a full redesign of Tampa Bay Watch's website.
-I led the UX design and visual direction through custom wireframes and layout systems, while Jenna directed development and content.
-I also redesigned the Tampa Bay Watch Discovery Center website, improving both brand alignment and user experience to better serve the center's high volume of visitors.
+I led the UX design and visual direction through custom wireframes and layout systems, prioritizing user flows that make complex conservation information accessible to diverse audiences.
+I also redesigned the Tampa Bay Watch Discovery Center website, improving both brand alignment and user experience to better serve the center's high volume of diverse visitors.

 As the organization's lead creative, I oversaw all visual outputs to ensure brand consistency across platforms.
-This included designing educational signage, marketing collateral, merchandise, and digital content.
+This included designing educational signage, marketing collateral, merchandise, and digital content—all with a focus on user-centered design that makes environmental action feel approachable.
 I also directed two educational animations featured at the Discovery Center, located on the St. Pete Pier—a destination that draws millions annually.

 The resulting work reflects a unified, flexible brand that communicates clearly with a wide range of audiences—from school children to scientific partners—while staying grounded in the beauty and purpose of the bay we work to protect.